-In line with Keeping Children Safe in Education 2018 and other safeguarding legislation and DFE resources, Elevate has implemented policies and procedures which empowers its Academies to deal effectively with child protection and safeguarding issues, including tackling radicalisation and extremism, together with robust recording and monitoring processes.
+In line with Keeping Children Safe in Education 2021, other safeguarding legislation and DFE resources, Elevate has implemented policies and procedures which empowers its Academies to deal effectively with child protection and safeguarding issues, including tackling radicalisation and extremism, together with robust recording and monitoring processes.

 Ofsted’s Inspecting safeguarding in early years, education and skills settings, May 2019 defines safeguarding as: